 Each financial identity has its strengths, and it’s your job to uncover how your money identity has benefited you.
 For example, those handling money anxiety through shopping and overspending can admit that they enjoyed the pleasures that fine dining or globe-trotting have brought them.
 On the other hand, those handling the issue through money hoarding can see that this behavior provides a financial cushion and sense of peace.

 When you have a more precise perspective on your money identity, you can decide to keep the parts of it that work for you and eliminate the parts that don’t.

 5. Seek Help

 When the word “help” is uttered, there’s usually a reference to a therapist or other trained professional.
-Therapy can be helpful, but sometimes you need help in other forms.
-Resources like personal finance and self-help books, workshops, videos and podcasts, and even blog intervention may be the only support that you need.
+Therapy can be helpful when dealing with money anxiety, but sometimes you need help in other forms.
+Resources like personal finance and self-help books, workshops, videos, podcasts, and even blogs may be the only support that you need.

 Get Started by Finding the Therapist Who Works Best for You >>

 Additional reporting by Connor Beckett McInerney.